turboapps/docs/deploying/to_a_spoon_server/d-administration.md

 4. Select **Add Service**.
 The **Add Directory Service** screen displays.

-5. Enter your specific settings into Spoon Server.
+5. Enter your specific settings into Turbo Server.
 Each section is detailed below.

 **Note**: When synchronizing external directory-services containing of over 5,000 users, the command-line utility, Server.exe, should be used instead of the Administrator web site.
-For more information on using Server.exe, see Manage Spoon Server from the Command Line.
+For more information on using Server.exe, see Manage Turbo Server from the Command Line.

 <table>
       <tr>